RasmusBroborg/DotnetTimecode/CONTRIBUTING.md

 ### How to handle pull requests

-Describe the implementation details suggested by the changes submitted in the pull request.
-All tests must pass and a code collaborator must review the changes.
-All requested changes made by a reviewer must be resolved before the pull request will be merged with the main repository.
+Describe what the submitted pull request aims to implement.
+A code collaborator must review the changes and approve the pull request for test workflows to run.
+All requested changes made by a reviewer must be resolved and all code tests must pass before the pull request will accepted and be merged with the main repository.

 ### Naming conventions